Cloudy1225/Awesome-Link-Prediction/README.md

 # Awesome Link Prediction

-Link prediction (LP) attempts to predict unobserved edges in a graph.
+Link Prediction (LP) attempts to predict unobserved edges in a graph.
 It has been adopted in many applications including recommender systems, social networks, knowledge graphs, and drug discovery.
 We collect papers published at NIPS, ICML, ICLR, LoG, WWW, KDD, AAAI, IJCAI, SIGIR, ICDE, WSDM, CIKM, ECML/PKDD, ICDM, ECAI, DASSFA, ICASSP, TPAMI, TKDE, TNNLS, TKDD, TMLR, Pattern Recognition and so on.